douglascraigschmidt/LiveLessons/Java8/README.md

   enhancing greater parallelism).
 These tests demonstrate why join() shouldn't be used in a stream pipeline on a CompletableFuture that hasn't completed since it may impede parallelism.

+. ex24 -- This example shows the difference between a reentrant lock (e.g., Java ReentrantLock) and a non-reentrant lock (e.g., StampedLock) when used in a framework that allows callbacks when a lock protecting state in the framework is held.